oracle-livelabs/oci/oci-visualizer-path-analyzer/introduction/introduction.md

 In this workshop, you will learn how to:

-* Deploy a Virtual Cloud Network (VCN), Subnets, DRG and associated Security Lists.
+* Deploy a Virtual Cloud Network (VCN), Subnets, DRG and associated Security Lists
-* Deploy Compute Instances for client/server communications.
+* Deploy Compute Instances for client/server communications
-* Utilize the Network Visualizer and Path Analyzer to troubleshoot network connectivity.
+* Utilize the Network Visualizer and Path Analyzer to troubleshoot network connectivity

 ### Prerequisites